shassen14/gpt_the_office/README.md

 # gpt_the_office
+## Background

-A gpt that can learn writing about texts given a dataset.
+A gpt (Generative Pre-trained Transformer) that can learn writing about texts given a dataset.
 The motivation behind this repo is to create scripts from `The Office`.
 The first iteration will be utilizing character-wise tokens.
 Inspiration came from Andrej Karpathy and his video [here](https://www.youtube.com/watch?v=kCc8FmEb1nY)

 ## Setting up the environment
 We need to make sure that our environment has all the required packages to run this repo.